pdflexer/pdflexer/README.md

 pdflexer differs from existing .net libraries in that it:

 - Is primarly designed for PDF modification (not just reading).
 Any object / page read from a PDF can be modified and written to others PDFs.
+- Mutable model for page contents.
+Move, delete, modify existing text and graphics on page (note: in active development)
 - Has lazy parsing features which allow objects to be parsed on demand increasing performance in many cases.
-- Modern .net features (nullable enabled, Span, ArrayPool)
+- Modern .net features (nullable enabled, Span, ArrayPool, Generic math)
 - Designed for direct access to the native PDF objects types.
 Any higher level objects are simple wrappers areound the native pdf object types (eg `PdfPage` is a wrapper around a `PdfDictionary`.
 The `PdfDictionary` can be directly modified for features not implemented on `PdfPage`)
 - Attempts to be performant / efficient.
 Not a ton of effort has been put in here but it is a goal to keep this in mind.